abbreviatedman/4b-rtk-assignment/directions.md

 ### Step 9: Create the Books Slice

+1. Install redux toolkit by running `npm install @reduxjs/toolkit` in the terminal.

-1. In your `src` directory, create a folder named `slices`.
+2. In your `src` directory, create a folder named `slices`.

-2. Inside the `slices` folder, create a file named `booksSlice.js`.
+3. Inside the `slices` folder, create a file named `booksSlice.js`.

-3. Import `createSlice` from `@reduxjs/toolkit`.
+4. Import `createSlice` from `@reduxjs/toolkit`.

-4. Define the initial state with some sample books.
+5. Define the initial state with some sample books.
 Here are a few examples:
     - `To Kill a Mockingbird` by Harper Lee, genre: Fiction
     - `1984` by George Orwell, genre: Dystopian
     - `Moby Dick` by Herman Melville, genre: Adventure

-5. Use `createSlice` to create the books slice with reducers for adding, updating, deleting, and sorting books.
+6. Use `createSlice` to create the books slice with reducers for adding, updating, deleting, and sorting books.

-6. Export the actions and the reducer.
+7. Export the actions and the reducer.

 ### Step 10: Create the Preferences Slice